 over 3 years by Judi 5 / 5I'm at last going to see Monet's garden, about the middle of June 2011, can anyone tell me is this a good time to visit, or should I put it off till another time.
 I'm coming from Australia.

-over 3 years by Lyn 5 / 5I'm a partly disabled lady wanting to visit Giverny (from Cornwall) & seeking a tour with the easiest access from Cornwall.
+almost 4 years by Lyn 5 / 5I'm a partly disabled lady wanting to visit Giverny (from Cornwall) & seeking a tour with the easiest access from Cornwall.
 Getting to Dover is a nightmare in terms of travelling & time, so can anyone suggest an easier route?

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.